What is a Business Line of Credit?

 Business lines of credit through UCS’s lender network offer the following features:

-- Amounts: $1k – $1 million.
+- Amounts: $1k – $1 million

-- Factor Rates: Starting at 1% p/mo.
+- Factor Rates: Starting at 1% p/mo

-- Term: Up to 36 months.
+- Term: Up to 36 months

-- Speed: 1-3 business days.
+- Speed: 1-3 business days

 A business line of credit is a financial tool that provides businesses with access to funds up to a predetermined credit limit.
 It operates similarly to a credit card, allowing business owners to borrow money when needed and repay it with interest.
 Unlike traditional loans, where you receive a lump sum upfront, a business line of credit lets you draw funds as required.

 This type of financing offers flexibility, enabling businesses to manage cash flow fluctuations and address immediate financial needs.
 A business line can cover various expenses, including purchasing inventory, covering payroll costs during slow seasons, or investing in marketing campaigns.
 It can help businesses bridge gaps between accounts receivable and payable, ensuring smooth operations without disrupting cash flow.
+A business line of credit can also be used to cover cash flow gaps, helping businesses maintain operations during periods of uneven income or unexpected expenses.

 A business line of credit is particularly beneficial for small businesses that may experience irregular income patterns or unexpected expenses.
 By having access to this revolving credit option, companies can navigate financial challenges more effectively and seize growth opportunities as they arise.